It is estimated that approximately 2.8 million Americans sustain a traumatic brain injury (TBI) every year.

 Their study noted that olfactory issues could result from even mild traumatic brain injuries, as well as severe injuries.
 They examined 49 people with traumatic brain injury of varying degrees.

 Fifty-five percent of respondents reported anosmia, and forty-one percent had the deficit but were completely unaware.

-The study further noted that patients that experienced frontal lobe injuries were more likely to suffer a loss of smell after head injury.
+The study further noted that patients who experienced frontal lobe injuries were more likely to suffer a loss of smell after a head injury.
 The researchers further noted that the loss of smell and taste were connected.

 The lead researcher Dr. Fortin further explained that the sense of smell influences so much in our lives, from what we eat to whether or not we can detect fire or gas leaks.
 He further noted the impact that smell and taste have on personal relationships.